 Amazon’s Search Engine

-Amazon is an online marketplace to buy or sell things, A9’s motives therefore need to be purely transactional to make as many sales as possible.
+Amazon is an online marketplace to buy or sell things, A9’s motives, therefore, need to be purely transactional to make as many sales as possible.
 A9 ranks your listing based on two main criteria, relevance and performance.

 To establish relevance, you need a listing that is backed by strong keyword research backing.
-For higher performance rankings you need to have a stand out product that gets more traffic to sales conversions.
+For higher performance rankings you need to have a stand-out product that gets more traffic to sales conversions.

 The more competition you’re up against, the stronger your SEO and keyword backing needs to be if you’re going to remain competitive.
 In 2019 there were about 1.1 million active sellers on the Amazon marketplace in the United States.
-According to Amazon reports more than a million new sellers join the marketplace every year.
+According to Amazon reports more than a million new sellers join the multi vendor marketplace every year.

-Amazon likes to keep the big numbers to itself, but the bottom-line is, if you’re serious about expanding your e-commerce operations through Amazon, you’re going to have to up your SEO game, because the competition shows no signs of slowing down.
+Amazon likes to keep the big numbers to itself, but the bottom line is, if you’re serious about expanding your e-commerce operations through Amazon, you’re going to have to up your SEO game, because the competition shows no signs of slowing down.

 In another blog we have discussed 10 actionable SEO tips to rank your amazon products listing much higher, mildly brushing on the topic of keyword research.
 Amazon keyword research however is in and of itself deserving of a detailed article so you can develop your keyword research skills right here using this blog as your guide.